 Having learned the basics of keeping our EV batteries running smoothly, we can plan our trips and know when to charge.
 If you have an electric vehicle or if you’re planning on buying soon, the best way to go is to make sure you have a consistent means to plug in.

 Contact us now at Pumpt if you want a safe, reliable, and government-approved charger installed.
-With a readily available charging station within reach, you can decide whenever you want to top-up and take control of your car, your EVs battery lifespan.
+With a readily available charging station within reach, you can decide whenever you want to top-up and take control of your car, and your EVs battery lifespan.